namyeon/namyeon.github.io/index.md

 ### Conference Papers:

-*   [c.15] **Lee, N.,** & Lee, S. The Impact of news frames and perceived visual intensity in cell-cultured meat communication: Eating habits and sensation seeking as moderators.
-Submitted to the Information Systems Division of the International Communication Association.
+*   [c.15] **Lee, N.,** & Lee, S. (2021, May 27-31).
+The Impact of news frames and perceived visual intensity in cell-cultured meat communication: Eating habits and sensation seeking as moderators.
+Accepted to the International Communication Association, Virtual Conference.

-*   [c.14] **Lee, N.,** & Lee, S. Communicating research findings on substance use: Effects of inoculation messages, information sources, and visual representations.
-Submitted to the Information Systems Division of the International Communication Association.
+*   [c.14] **Lee, N.,** & Lee, S. (2021, May 27-31).
+Communicating research findings on substance use: Effects of inoculation messages, information sources, and visual representations.
+Accepted to the International Communication Association, Virtual Conference.

 *   [c.13] **Lee, N.,** Dockter, C., & Lee, S. (2020, May 20-27).
 Effects of Popularity Cues in Health News: An Eye-Tracking Study.
-Presented to the International Communication Association, Converted from Gold Coast, Australia to virtual due to COVID-19.
+Presented to the International Communication Association, Converted from Gold Coast, Australia to virtual conference due to COVID-19.

 *   [c.12] **Lee, N.,** Dockter, C., & Lee, S. (2020, May 20-27).
 Engaging African-American Population in Clinical Trials: Effects of Communication Source and Racial Representation.
-Presented to the International Communication Association, Converted from Gold Coast, Australia to virtual due to COVID-19.
+Presented to the International Communication Association, Converted from Gold Coast, Australia to virtual conference due to COVID-19.

 *   [c.11] Dockter, C., **Lee, N.,** Hong, Y., & Lee, S. (2020, May 20-27).
 Cognitive and Emotional Processing of Instagram Posts: The Impact of Thin vs. Overweight Body Portrayals.
 Presented to the International Communication Association, Converted from Gold Coast, Australia to virtual due to COVID-19.